jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 This page would then use the `homepage.html` template in the `_layouts` folder.

-You can even set [default front matter tags](/docs/configuration/#front-matter-defaults) for pages, posts, or [collections]({% link _docs/collections.md %}) in your `_config.yml` file so that you don't have to specify the layout in your front matter tags, but that's more advanced than this basic tutorial will cover.
+You can even set [default front matter tags](/docs/configuration/#front-matter-defaults) for pages, posts, or [collections]({% link _docs/collections.md %}) in your `_config.yml` file so that you don't have to specify the layout in your front matter tags.
+However, that's more advanced than this basic tutorial will cover.

 ## 6. Configure site variables